martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive Services in Action.md

     * Show me all the angry people
     * Who is the 3rd most surprised person
     * Show me the least happy person

+## Face API with Black Radley
+_Use the Black Radley Intelligent exhibit app to show the face API in action ina real-world scenario. _

+Run the app and how how it recognizes me as a 30-something-year-old (or even better get someone from the crowd) and gives me a voice description.

+Walk away and see how the audio stops

+Show a picture of an older person (or get one from the crowd) and not a different audio description.

+Show a picture of a child and note a different audio description

 ## Recommendations
 _Use the Cortana Intelligence Recommendations Solution to show recommendations with a sample web site_